 Set out below are the Terms and Conditions for use of the National Gallery's website.
 By using the site, you have accepted them.
 From time to time these terms and conditions may be changed.
 If you are a frequent visitor to the site, please review them regularly.

 The National Gallery is committed to protecting your privacy.
-We use the information we collect about you to provide specific services you have requested.
+We use the information we collect about you to provide specific services you have requested and to understand our audience better.
 We may also use it to tell you about changes in our services, future events and developments, or about special offers we think you'll find of interest.
+We may also disclose your information to the National Gallery Company for their internal purposes and so they can contact you where this is appropriate.
+We may also use and disclose information in aggregate (so that no individuals are identified) for marketing and strategic development purposes.

 If you have any questions or concerns about the information we hold about you, you can email us at email@example.com